 This change adds code to handle and issue a note on the error

 encountered as well as ensures that the CUDA API error state cleared

 When the unexpected condition is triggered some extra info on what type

 of error has been left behind after a successful detection of a

 compatible GPU is now printed to aid with identifying issues.

-#7 Updated by Mark Abraham 10 months ago
+#7 Updated by Mark Abraham about 1 year ago